 I am interested in knowledge economies, knowledge societies and wisdom

+Knowledge management.
+Knowledge management.
 Knowledge management (KM) is the process of capturing, developing, sharing, and effectively using organisational knowledge.
 It refers to a multi-disciplined approach to achieving organisational objectives by making the best use of knowledge.
-An established discipline since 1991 (see Nonaka 1991), KM includes courses taught in the fields of business administration, information systems, management, and library and information sciences (Alavi & Leidner 1999).
+An established discipline since 1991 (see Nonaka 1991), KM includes courses taught in the fields of business administration, information systems, management, and library and information sciences.
 More recently, other fields have started contributing to KM research; these include information and media, computer science, public health, and public policy.
-Columbia University and Kent State University and the University of Haifa offer dedicated Master of Science degrees in Knowledge Management.
+Columbia University, Kent State University and the University of Haifa offer dedicated Master of Science degrees in Knowledge Management.
 History In 1999, the term personal knowledge management was introduced; it refers to the management of knowledge at the individual level.
 Research Dimensions The Knowledge Spiral as described by Nonaka & Takeuchi.